ovgu-ailab/lgm2024/assignment1.md

 **Discussion: April 18th**
 **Deadline: April 18th, 9am**

+**If you haven't done so, please see the [general assignment notes](https://ovgu-ailab.github.io/lgm2024/assignment0.html) posted with Assignment 0.**

 ## Testing Illnesses
 Consider a dangerous and/or common illness that people are being tested for to